 The sentences in your personal profile should be short, sharp and to the point.
 Don’t include words like “I”, “my” or “me”.
 Instead of writing “I am an account manager with more than 10 years’ experience” just write “Experienced account manager”.

 Recruiters use keywords in their job listings, they will search for those keywords in your resume.
 Check the job listing for these keywords and use them in your personal profile where possible.
 Especially keywords about interpersonal skills and personality are suitable for the personal profile section of your resume.

 Originally the resume was just an overview of your employment history and your education.
 The cover letter used to be the place to describe your personality and your interpersonal skills.
 But more and more recruiters make a first selection based on the resumes, even before they will take a look at the cover letters.
-The personal profile gives you a great opportunity to emphasize your (soft) skills.
+The personal profile gives you a great opportunity to emphasize your interpersonal skills.
 Especially when your interpersonal skills match the skills described in the job listing.

 Each company is unique, each job listing is unique and therefore it is important to customize your resume for each job application.
 Search for the crucial keywords every time you apply for job and to use these keywords in your resume and particularly in your personal profile.

 At Ambt we offer many different resume templates.
 Within all of our resume templates you will find space for your personal profile.
 You can easliy insert your own personal profile in every resume template.
 All templates are fully customizalble in MS Word and PowerPoint.
 Get started right away, check out all of our resume templates here.